List of Pepsi spokespersons: United States

 Joan Crawford was married to PepsiCo president Alfred Steele from 1955 to 1959 (his death), and was advertising executive and board of directors member from 1959 to 1973.

 During the 1960s, Joanie Sommers sang two popular commercial songs ("It's Pepsi, for those who think young" and "Now you see it, now you don't, oh, Diet Pepsi") for Pepsi-Cola that were run in commercials and for which she came to be often referred to as "The Pepsi Girl."

 In 1983, Michael Jackson signed a contract with Pepsi that produced many commercials and world tours through 1993.

 In 1986 Michael J Fox appeared in the first of several Pepsi commercials.
 The first sees him as a student in a library using the power of suggestion to get himself a Pepsi.
-The second in 1987 sees Fox fight his way though traffic on a rainy night to get his new female neighbour a Diet Pepsi.
+The second in 1987 sees Fox fight his way through traffic on a rainy night to get his new female neighbour a Diet Pepsi.
 This advert was also notable for its running time at being one minute and thirty seconds long and the music by Kenny Loggins.
 Fox's last Pepsi commercial was in 1990.

 During the 1989 Grammy Awards telecast, Pepsi and Puerto Rican singer Chayanne was featured in the first advertising spot in Spanish to be broadcast on national television without dubbing or subtitles.

 In the early 1990s, Ray Charles was the star of a Diet Pepsi campaign called "You Got the Right One, Baby," which was also known as "Uh-huh."
+Additionally, Cindy Crawford starred in Pepsi and Pepsi Stuff advertising.